 When it comes to baby stuff, the only thing you need to bring is a going-home outfit and car seat.
 The hospital will supply everything else you could possibly need for the little one: diapers, wipes, diaper cream, etc. (and they'll likely tell you to stock up on all the goodies before you go).
 Also, your baby will likely just be swaddled the whole time in a hospital blanket, so you really only need one outfit.

-Consult all of the moms you know before you start.
+Consult all of the moms you know about their hospital bags before you start.

 What was a must-have for some moms might not have even been a consideration for others.
 Ask your fellow moms what they packed, what they used, what they didn't use, and what they wish they'd known to pack in the hospital bag before having their first baby.
 As a mom of two myself, I can attest to being FAR more prepared the second time around than I was as a rookie.
 Most doctor's office lists only carry the basics, so it helps to crowdsource things like this.